-While there has been research in the area of salt-free water treatment for hard water, the bottom line is that NONE of the electronic salt-free water treatments have been shown to effectively treat hard water and these treatments do not deliver the benefits of soft water.
-Every few years, a newly branded version of these treatment are introduced to the market and, so far, there appears to be no evidence that any of these electronic treatments work.
+While there has been research in the area of salt-free water treatment for hard water, the bottom line is that none of the electronic salt-free water treatments have been shown to effectively treat hard water and these treatments do not deliver the benefits of soft water.
+Every few years, a newly branded version of these treatments is introduced to the market and, so far, there appears to be no evidence that any of these electronic treatments work.

 Consumer protection laws are clear across the land.
 Manufacturers must have scientific test data to back up their claims for their particular product.
 Since no testing standards exist in the US for these ("salt free") devices we have not tested nor certified these products so we can only pass on what we have heard.
 To our knowledge these scale control devices do not claim to remove calcium and so they do not produce soft water.